yeatmanlab/preK-MEG/analysis/README.md

-To run the analysis scripts/notebooks, it is necessary to "install" this repository as a "package" using `pip`.
-This is necessary so that some shared auxiliary functions can live in `analysis/aux_functions.py` and be accessible from scripts in subfolders within `analysis/`.
+To run the analysis scripts/notebooks, it is necessary to "install" this repository as a package using `pip` to make shared helper functions available to all the scripts.
+The shared helper functions live in `../sswef_helpers/aux_functions.py`.

-**Before running any of these scripts, execute:** `pip install -e .` from the root directory of the repo.
+**Before running any of these scripts, execute:** `pip install .` from the root directory of the repo.

 ## Filename conventions